joey-wang123/joey-wang123.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral Associate at University of Maryland, College Park
+subtitle: Assistant Professor of Computer Science at the University of Central Florida

 profile:
   align: right